 Part of the vision of Four12 is to be a movement that reflects God’s heart in building a cross-cultural kingdom.
 Cross-cultural church life reflects God’s heart for the kingdom: every nation, tribe and tongue worshipping God in unity (Revelation 7:9).

 The recently held “Four12 Training Cape Flats” from the 21st to the 23rd of June 2019 was a culmination of the work God has been doing in and through Four12 in the Cape Flats.
 The training time was a gathering of saints and leaders, with over 90 saints from Joshua Generation Church present, as well as over 200 saints from other churches in the area, and 25 or so church leaders from the Cape Flats looking into Four12.
 The goal of the time was building long-term relationships and partnerships.

 To those unfamiliar with Cape Town, the words ‘Cape Flats’ may conjure pictures of an affluent suburb filled with several blocks of contemporary high rise apartments.
 This picture is far from the hard reality on the ground.
-The Cape Flats is a region on the outskirts of Cape Town covering and including a vast number of townships, shantytowns and informal settlements.
+The Cape Flats is a region on the outskirts of Cape Town, covering and including a vast number of townships, shantytowns and informal settlements.
 Rampant crime, gang violence and poverty are a part of daily life.
-Just this last weekend, it was reported 13 people were killed in gang-related violence.1 The statistic is shocking but instead of filling us with fear, this should remind us of the urgency of the need of the gospel into this area.
+Just this last weekend, it was reported 13 people were killed in gang-related violence.1 The statistic is shocking, but instead of filling us with fear, should remind us of the urgency of the need of the gospel in this area.